ProductivityTools-Learning/ProductivityTools.Learning.ReactWithFirebaseAuth/README.md

 </p>

-# ProductivityTools.Learning.ReactWithFirebaseAuth
+# Learning ReactWithFirebaseAuth
 Simplest react with firebase authentication integration This is [tutorial](https://blog.logrocket.com/user-authentication-firebase-react-apps/) which I am using.

 After finishing it I am removing all db calls.
+It means that this is the simplest possible example.

 ![Logging](Images/LoginWithGoogle.png)